 Meditation has been an integral part of my personal journey for nearly 30 years.
 Though I do not teach meditation in my sessions with clients, I do emphasize mindfulness and the importance of slowing down and paying attention first to our breath and then to our patterns and behaviors.

-If interested, I teach a weekly meditation class at Half Moon Yoga Studio in Langley Village.
+If interested, I teach a weekly meditation class at Whidbey Island Yoga at 222 Anthes Avenue in Langley.
 This meditation offering is for beginning meditators as well as seasoned meditators and is open to clients as well as anyone who would like to meditate in a group setting.
 Meditation is offered on Wednesday mornings from 8:30-9:30.
+Other meditation offers are listed under the tool bar.